-First, I will show you how to create a new task with alert.
+First, I will show you how to create a new task with an alert.

-Click on a free spot in your calendar.
+Click on a free spot on your calendar.

-Enter name on the task in the “What” field, choose the calendar you want to add the task to, and click “Edit event”.
+Enter the name on the task in the “What” field, choose the calendar you want to add the task to and click “Edit event”.

 Note: For more information about how you can use the calendar function to categorize tasks, look for the extra tip at the end of the post.